One of the most common questions we hear over at Simple is, “Do I need to take supplements for intermittent fasting?” The short answer is, it depends.

 Do You Need Intermittent Fasting Supplements?

 You may have heard intermittent fasting causes nutrient deficiencies.
 On the contrary, it’s unlikely you’ll become deficient in crucial vitamins and minerals if you consume whole, healthy foods during your feasting window.
 Think of it this way: intermittent fasting should limit how many hours of the day you eat, not how many calories you eat.
+Take our quiz and make sure you are on a fasting plan that is right for you.
 If you eat nutritious meals, you shouldn’t miss out on any of your nutrients.

 However, it could lead to nutrient deficiencies if your existing eating plan was already low in vitamins and minerals.
 If you don’t consume electrolytes, micronutrients, and fatty acids now, fasting may make your deficiency worse.
 Before you begin a fast or shop for supplements, always consult with your primary physician.
 Your health and wellness should be your number one priority during your weight loss journey.